cfe-lab/MiCall/docs/steps.md

 * `plot_genome_coverage`: convert [genome coverage] to a graph
   * in - genome_coverage.csv
   * genome_coverage.svg
+  * genome_concordance.svg, if `use_concordance` is set
+* `concordance_plot`: convert concordance counts to a concordance graph for each gene region.
+  * in - concordance_detailed.csv
+  * output in coverage_maps.tar as well
 * `cascade_report`: summarize how many reads made it through each step of the pipeline.
 * `resistance`: Use the Stanford HIVdb algorithm rules to call a sample's resistance